saifkheraj/d_s/Coreareas_research/operations_research_theory_3/part4_MCNF/README.md

 **Totally Unimodular:** Every square piece of the matrix is unimodular

-# Understanding Total Unimodularity (TU) — Proper, Simplex-Accurate Explanation
+# Understanding Total Unimodularity (TU)
+## Proper, Simplex-Accurate Explanation

-This explanation avoids the common but incorrect shortcut (x = A^{-1}b) and instead uses the **correct simplex interpretation**.
-It shows why **total unimodularity guarantees integer solutions** for linear programs with integer right-hand sides.
+This explanation avoids the common but incorrect shortcut ($x = A^{-1}b$) and instead uses the correct simplex interpretation.
+It shows why total unimodularity guarantees integer solutions for linear programs with integer right-hand sides.

 ---